svenfraeys/SublimeFoldPython/README.md

 * `Ctrl+Alt+Shift+N` : Create a new sibling starting from selection
 * `Ctrl+Alt+Shift+I` : Go to import section of code
 * `Ctrl+Alt+Shift+G` : Show a list of all items in visible region.
 This way you can easily jump to a section in your view

+## Commands
+A list of commands are added to access using `Ctrl+Shift+P`. all commands start with "Fold Python : command name"

 ## What's new?